DylanSchmidt2/Challenge-repo-3/README.md

 - [x] Special characters
 ###### User experience
 - When application is loaded, user will see a generate button to initiate process.
-- User is then promted to choose a password length between 8 and 128 characters.
+- User is then prompted to choose a password length between 8 and 128 characters.
 - User is prompted with different criterias available to personalize thier new password.
 - After all user imput is completed, newly generated password is then displayed.
 - Copy to clipboard function is also available for use.